Kari1407/Starship-Expansion-Project/README.md

+## WARNING, This is a development branch and it may not be stable.
+Use at your own risk

 # Starship Expansion Project
 Starship Expansion Project (SEP) is a mod being developed by me, Kari, and our amazing team.
 Our project aims to bring our intepretation of the Starship vehicle by SpaceX into Kerbal Space Program.
 While a lot of the design choices are based on the actual vehicle sitting on Boca Chica, creative freedom is used to expand our mod even further.